benadamstyles/bs-fluture/README.md

 This library of bindings is currently a work in progress.
 Please file an issue if one of the bindings is wrong or it isn't working for you in general.

+## Justification

+Futures, as provided by Fluture, give the following benefits over Promises:

+- Futures are lazy, rather than eager.
+Creating a future doesn't actually perform the async task – that only happens when you consume the future with e.g. `fork()`.
+Promises, on the other hand, perform their async task as soon as they are created.
+If you want a Promise that you can pass around without actually running it, you have to wrap it in a function, introducing more boilerplate.
+- Cancellation is a built-in feature of futures.
+- Unlike Promises (even in Reason!), Futures explicitly type their error states.

 ## Installation

 ```sh